ChloeDumit/AirBnB_clone_v2/README.md

 - How to map a Python Class to a MySQL table
 - How to handle 2 different storage engines with the same codebase
 - How to use environment variables

+## Background Context

+Environment variables for this project!

+- HBNB_ENV: running environment.
+It can be dev or test for the moment (production soon!)
+- HBNB_MYSQL_USER: the username of your MySQL
+- HBNB_MYSQL_PWD: the password of your MySQL
+- HBNB_MYSQL_HOST: the hostname of your MySQL
+- HBNB_MYSQL_DB: the database name of your MySQL
+- HBNB_TYPE_STORAGE: the type of storage used.
+It can be file (using FileStorage) or db (using DBStorage)

 ## General Use